wp-plugins/delete-me/readme.txt

 Requires: WordPress 3.5.1+, PHP 5.2.4+
 Requires at least: 3.5.1
 Tested up to: 3.5.1
-Stable tag: 1.2
+Stable tag: 1.3
 License: GPL2 http://www.gnu.org/licenses/gpl-2.0.html

-Allow specific WordPress roles ( except Super Admin & Administrator ) to delete themselves.
+Allow specific WordPress roles to delete themselves.

 == Description ==

-Allow specific WordPress roles ( except Super Admin & Administrator ) to delete themselves on the `Users -> Your Profile` subpanel or on any Post or Page using the Shortcode `[plugin_delete_me /]`.
+Allow specific WordPress roles to delete themselves on the `Users -> Your Profile` subpanel or on any Post or Page using the Shortcode `[plugin_delete_me /]`.
 Settings for this plugin are found on the `Settings -> Delete Me` subpanel.
 Multisite and Network Activation supported.